 This tragic event and the calamity that ensued rightfully grabbed global attention, bumping the so-called ‘Arab Spring’ off front pages around the world.
 As it stands, the latest hard numbers reported show the official death toll at 8,649, with up to 12,877 still missing and an est. 387,800 people in more than 2,200 shelters.
 There is obviously real pain in Miyagi prefecture, and our thoughts and prayers are for those affected and their families.
 We’ve seen everything from a rare address with words of inspiration from Emperor Akihito [in Japanese] to this ‘Save Japan’ spontaneous fund-raiser at SxSW and, of course, Hello Kitty with her call to action.

 Sadly, the majority of media focus was devoted to a potential nuclear disaster – so much to the extreme that it prompted this Wall of Shame wiki.
 While examples run from the not so subtle to the obscene, our favorite is by FOX as reported by Media Matters, with a special fluffy mention going to CNN’s AC360.
 The massive scale of human suffering was essentially passed over in far too many cases.
-A reflection point for certain media is that a M9 quake, followed by tsunami of near biblical proportions, was either less valuable or too difficult for them to cover.
+A reflection point for certain media is that a M9 quake, followed by tsunami of biblical proportions, was either less valuable or too difficult for them to cover.

 Sure, a radioactive armageddon headline grabs attention – dare we say link bait for page views and ad revenues – however, Rights; Freedom of the press, comes with Responsibilities; accurate and balanced dissemination of the facts.
 Of course the threat of a silent deadly cloud killing millions should be taken most seriously, more than ever this was an event where reporting ‘without fear or favor’ was needed by society.
 For those still concerned about the radiation story, this post with updated readings, and what they mean, should help put things into perspective.
-Trust this David vs. Goliath lesson is not lost on our readers, clearly the 5th estate has started to do some serious soul searching.
+Trust this David vs. Goliath lesson is not lost on our readers, clearly the 4th estate should do some serious soul searching.